paurea/dumprsync/README.md

 	journalctl -f

+Of course, if the system has crontab instead of systemd (or a weird mix of both, like the raspberry pi), you can set up a user cron job:

+	crontab -e #(to edit the crontab)

+add a line with the job, for example, to run every day at 5 am:

+	0 5 * * * /home/paurea/bin/dumpslave

+to run the script every midnight or every hour at minute 0:

+	0 * * * * /home/paurea/bin/dumpme

+or every month the first day:

+	0 0 1 * * /home/paurea/bin/chkptme

+Usage from clients

 What I normally do is, the client machine imports the /dump and /main filesystem using sshfs, with the dump read-only to prevent problems: